spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 Ah, much better.

-The original and flattened solution are the fastest, as they use vanilla callbacks.
+The original and flattened solutions are the fastest, as they use vanilla callbacks, with the fastest flattened solution being flattened-class.js

-It seems like catcher adds a slight overhead, making things just a bit slower.

 suspend and gens are the fastest generator based solutions.
-They incurred minimal overhead of about 50-80% running time.
+They incurred minimal overhead of about 60-100% running time.
 They're also roughly comparable with streamlinejs (when in raw callbacks mode).

-Next is suspend compiled with
-[Google Traceur](//github.com/google/traceur-compiler/), an ES6 to ES5 compiler
-which we need to run generators code without the `--harmony` switch or in browsers.
-Is roughly 2-3 times slower, which is great.

 Genny is about 2 times slower.
 This is because it adds some protection
 guarantees: it makes sure that callback-calling function behaves and calls the callback only once and provides a mechanism to enable better stack traces when errors are encountered.

-The slowest of the bunch is co, but not by much.
+The slowest of the generator bunch is co, but not by much.
 There is nothing intrinsically slow about it though: the slowness is probably caused by `co.wrap` which creates a new arguments array on every invocation of the wrapped function.

-Looks great.
+All generator solutions become about 2 times slower when compiled with [Google Traceur](//github.com/google/traceur-compiler/), an ES6 to ES5 compiler which we need to run generators code without the `--harmony` switch or in browsers.
+Is roughly 2-3 times slower, which is great.

+Finally we have rx.js which is about 10 times slower than the fastest solution.

+Great.
 But isn't this a bit unrealistic?

 Most async operations take much longer than 1 millisecond to complete, especially when the load is as high as thousands of requests per second.